threestudio-project/threestudio/README.md

 Notable differences from the paper:

-- We enable tangent space normal map training by default, which can be turned off by appending `system.material.train_normal_map=false`.
+- We enable tangent-space normal perturbation by default, which can be turned off by appending `system.material.use_bump=false`.
-- We use a leanable background model instead of a solid-color background model during texture training.

 **Example running commands**